 Try out our winter tour package to Uzbekistan by a very lowered price starting from now!
 We're glad to offer you freshly added excursion to Uzbekistan mountains - Chimgan, at which you will be able to ski, to snowboard, or to just enjoy the view.

 Winter season is usually silent in Uzbekistan.
-But the excursions to the main attractions of Samarkand, Bukhara, short tours to Tashkent and Nukus are never cheaper than on Winter.
+But the excursions to the main attractions of Samarkand, Bukhara, short tours to Tashkent, and Nukus are never cheaper than in winter.

 The sightseeing objects of Bukhara, Samarkand and Tashkent remain the same, but less crowded.
 Daily average temperature never goes below -5C, but you can expect wild winds in Samarkand, so please, don't forget your scarf.

-We invite every curious person from Mumbai and India in particular to come and see Uzbekistan on Winter - there is so much to see and so much to learn.
+We invite every curious person from India, and Mumbai in particular to come and see Uzbekistan in winter - there is so much to see and so much to learn.
 We promise, you won't get cold!

 Start WALKING sightseeing program in Bukhara (5-6 hours):

 - Ensemble Lyabi Hauz (Nadir Divanbegi Madrassa, Khanaka, Kukeldash Madrassa and the monument of Khodja Nasreddin);

 - Magoki Attari Mosque is one of the oldest mosques survived in Bukhara from the time before the Mongolian invasion;

 - Abdullakhan’s Tim with numerous handicraft shops of souvenirs, ceramics, national clothes, and carpets;